Lyfe Jennings

 Chester Jermaine "Lyfe" Jennings (born June 3, 1978) is an American R&B and soul singer-songwriter, record producer, and instrumentalist.
 He plays the guitar, bass, and piano which he integrates into his music.
 The New York Times referred to him as a "socially minded R&B singer".

 Biography

-Lyfe Jennings was born on June 3, 1978 in Toledo, Ohio to a working-class family and was the middle of five kids.
+Lyfe Jennings was born on June 3, 1978, in Toledo, Ohio, to a working-class family and was the middle of five kids.
 When he was a teenager, Jennings started to perform with his brother and two cousins.
 In the beginning of the 1990s the group disbanded.
 During this time, Jennings began to get into legal trouble and his musical career came to a halt when he was sent to prison at the age of 14 for firebombing a house, killing a woman.

 Career

-2002-2005

-In 2002, after serving 10 years in prison, Lyfe returned to his musical aspirations.
-Two days after his December 2002 release from prison, he recorded a four-song demo CD.
-A month after that LP was released, he performed at The Apollo.
-He was booed as he walked onto the stage, but when the Apollo audience heard his gritty falsetto and lyrical songwriting, they were swayed to the tune of five amateur-night victories in a row.
-Lyfe sold about 1,000 copies of his four-song demo CD during his Apollo "residency."
-His growing success influenced Lyfe to move to New York City and pursue a major-label deal.
-Columbia Records provided him with a contract and released his debut, Lyfe 268-192 in August 2004.
-A year after its original release, the album was reissued with a new version of "Hypothetically" added as bonus track featuring American Idol winner, Fantasia.

-2005-2013

-Lyfe released a more hip-hop-oriented follow-up The Phoenix arrived in August 2006, with Three 6 Mafia and Young Buck making guest appearances.
-Lyfe Change released in April 2008, featuring a handful of new production associates as well as a verse from T.I.
-Jennings.
-Subsequently, Lyfe accepted a new deal with Warner Bros. and began working on another album, tentatively titled Sooner or Later, which he stated would be his last.
-The album was finally released in August 2010 and featured guest spots from Bryan-Michael Cox, Warryn Campbell, Fabolous, Bobby Valentino, Ludacris, Anthony Hamilton, and Jazmine Sullivan.
-Lyfe completed another prison stint for his actions stemming from a 2008 domestic dispute.